cloudtrust/keycloak-bridge/README.md

 Configuration is done with a YAML file, e.g. ```./configs/keycloak_bridge.yml```.
 Default configurations are provided, that is if an entry is not present in the configuration file, it will be set to its default value.

-The documentation for the [Influx](https://cloudtrust.github.io/doc/chapter-godevel/instrumenting.html), [Sentry](https://cloudtrust.github.io/doc/chapter-godevel/tracking.html), [Jaeger](https://cloudtrust.github.io/doc/chapter-godevel/tracing.html) and [Debug](https://cloudtrust.github.io/doc/chapter-godevel/debugging.html) configuration are common to all microservices and is provided in the Cloudtrust Gitbook.
+The documentation for the [Debug](https://cloudtrust.github.io/doc/chapter-godevel/debugging.html) configuration is common to all microservices and is provided in the Cloudtrust Gitbook.

 The configurations specific to the keycloak-bridge are described in the next sections.